sama1mansn/greenfield-docs/docs/api-sdk/storgae-provider-rest/update_key.md

 #### Auth type

-Update_key API expects `PersonalSign ECDSA-secp256k1` as [authtication type](https://greenfield.bnbchain.org/docs/api-sdk/storgae-provider-rest/referenece/gnfd_headers.html#authentication-type) and [encryption algorithm type](https://greenfield.bnbchain.org/docs/api-sdk/storgae-provider-rest/referenece/gnfd_headers.html#encryption-algorithm-type) in HTTP Authorization header.
+Update_key API expects `PersonalSign ECDSA-secp256k1` as [authentication type](https://greenfield.bnbchain.org/docs/api-sdk/storgae-provider-rest/reference/gnfd_headers.html#authentication-type) and [encryption algorithm type](https://greenfield.bnbchain.org/docs/api-sdk/storgae-provider-rest/reference/gnfd_headers.html#encryption-algorithm-type) in HTTP Authorization header.

 #### SignedMsg

-Application needs to popup wallet to let users sign for a text, which includes user's `EdDSA public key`, `Expiration Time`, `nonce value` for SPs and other related information, so that useres can understand what they sign for.
+Application needs to popup wallet to let users sign for a text, which includes user's `EdDSA public key`, `Expiration Time`, `nonce value` for SPs and other related information, so that users can understand what they sign for.

 The text message to be signed by users can be formalized by following template: